-The Dakota NDT model CMX2-DL is an ultrasonic thickness gauge that measures with extreme versatility.
-It has the ability to measure simultaneously measure coatings and material thicknesses while maintaining the ability to locate pits, flaws and defects in the material.
-Based on the same operating principles as SONAR, the CMX2-DL is capable of measuring the thickness of various materials with accuracy as high as \pm 0.001 inches, or \pm 0.01 millimeters.
+The Dakota NDT model FX70 is both, an ultrasonic thickness gauge, as well as a flaw detector.
+Since the FX70 is basically two gauges in a single package, we split the manual into two manuals, one for each gauge type.
+This manual will focus only on the thickness gauge portion of the gauge.
+The FX70 has the ability to simultaneously measure coatings and material thicknesses while maintaining the ability to locate pits, flaws and defects in the material.
+Based on the same operating principles as SONAR, the FX70 is capable of measuring the thickness of various materials with accuracy as high as $\pm$ 0.001 inches, or $\pm$ 0.01 millimeters.
 The principle advantage of ultrasonic measurement over traditional methods is that ultrasonic measurements can be performed with access to only one side of the material being measured.

 Dakota NDT maintains a customer support resource in order to assist users with questions or difficulties not covered in this manual.
 Customer support may be reached at any of the following: